mkorangestripe/platform/README.md

-## Automation, build and performance testing utilities, etc
+## Automation, build, and performance testing utilities, etc
 See individual directories for script info and sample output.